xamarin/xamarin-forms-samples/XAML/CallingFactoryMethods/README.md

 ---
-name: Calling Factory Methods
+name: Xamarin.Forms - Calling Factory Methods
 description: This sample demonstrates using XAML to call a factory method that can be used to initialize an object.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: